What Does it Take to Be a Licensing Examiner or Inspector?

-Other Licensing Examiner or Inspector Job Titles
+Types of Licensing Examiner or Inspector

-- Qualifications Examiner
+- Naturalization Examiner

 - Certified Driver Examiner (CDE)

-Job Opportunities for Licensing Examiners and Inspectors
+Is There Job Demand for Licensing Examiners and Inspectors?

 The states with the most job growth for Licensing Examiner or Inspector are Utah, Nevada, and Washington.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.